iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.0/report.md

 > It would be great if updates of local area were posted, and the latest government updates policy in the area.<br> :date: __2020-11-30 17:37:16__

 > App is fine but uses a LOT of data.<br> :date: __2020-11-27 16:07:22__

-> On samsung devices you must ensure that disable apps setting is off otherwise the app will be disabled automatically after 30 days of not being used<br> :date: __2020-11-27 03:00:14__

-> My phone has only done 1 check in the last 14 days, which was 14 days ago.
-I update my phone operation system with the latest update around then, might have knocked off the tracking.
-Heard others saying they've not had many checks<br> :date: __2020-11-26 16:20:39__

-> Freezes,. does not allow you to book a test<br> :date: __2020-11-23 18:46:17__

-> Asking me today to turn on my Bluetooth and repoen PS app.
-My Bluetooth is switched on.
-Reopened app,vstill asking me to switch Bluetooth on....
-So guess it's not working<br> :date: __2020-11-21 19:32:03__